dfranx/SHADERed/README.md

 <img src="./Screenshots/IMG2.png"/>

 ## Features
+SHADERed allows you to create and test your **HLSL and GLSL shaders**.
+Except editing, it has plenty of other features.

 ### Dynamic workspace
 You can modify SHADERed workspace to your own needs thanks to Omar Cornut's great work on